-If the Customer wishes to include contractors/suppliers from other regions or countries listed above (such as the APAC region), these shall be highlighted to EirGrid.
+If the Customer wishes to include contractors/suppliers from other regions or countries listed above (such as the APAC region), these shall be proposed for EirGrid review and acceptance.

 Relevant industry experience from O&G could also be accepted (e.g. power from shore or similar; Experience with HV is key).